When you ring the surgery on 016973 31309 during our surgery opening times, you will be given 2 options:

 We are now operating a choose and book appointment scheme where you choose at which hospital you wish to have your treatment carried out.

 If a referral to a Consultant is to be made we are now able to make a hospital appointment for you before you leave the surgery.
-If this is not possible you will be supplied with a UBRN ( Unique booking reference number ) and password before you leave the surgery.
+If this is not possible you will be supplied with a UBRN ( Unique booking reference number ) and password before you leave the surgery, or over the phone if required.
 It will then be necessary for you to contact the Choose and Booking Centre contact number which is next to the hospital of your choice.

 Please note: All treatment / follow up appointments etc will be carried out at the hospital of your choice.